a-maystorov/flow-forge-fe/README.md

 - **Subtask Support**: Break down complex tasks into manageable subtasks for better tracking
 - **Rich Text Editor**: Format task descriptions with bold, italic, links, and other formatting options
 - **User Authentication**: Secure login/signup with support for both permanent and temporary user sessions
-- **Persistent Sessions**: Temporary users can resume their work across browser sessions
+- **Persistent Temporary Sessions**: Temporary users can resume their work across browser sessions using secure localStorage persistence
+- **AI Chat Assistant**: Get real-time help and guidance with the integrated chat assistant
 - **Responsive Design**: Fully responsive interface that works on desktop and mobile devices
 - **Dark Mode Support**: Built-in dark theme for comfortable viewing in all environments
+- **Smart UX**: Contextual confirmation dialogs that only appear when changes are actually made

 ## 🛠️ Technology Stack